She is the perfect wisdom that never comes into being

 In the wake of the contending schools of Abhidharma philosophy, mother Prajnaparamita arose to cast her serene, clear-sighted gaze of nondual wisdom over all disputants.
 Her luminous golden persona draws her devotees away from worldly attachments and into the encompassing splendor of her mystical mother light.

 Prajnaparamita shares her name with the literature in which she appears, the philosophy which she is associated, and the knowledge she personifies.
 The text that introduces both the philosophy and the goddess “Prajnaparamita Sutra” took shape during the first two centuries of the common era.
-It is worth noting here the rumors circulating in and around China of ascetics displaying supernatural faculties in Tibet around this time.
+It is worth noting here the whispers circulating in and around China, word of ascetics with supernatural faculties roaming Tibet at this time:

 Although Prajnaparamita, like her namesake wisdom, is said to transcend all categories, she has the trait of gender, a femaleness is central to her character.
 There are deep metaphorical resonances between motherhood and the matrix of wisdom and reality she represents.
 If gender is to be assigned to a generative principle, the feminine gender is a logical choice, for the womb is the most tangible source of generation in human experience.
 Just as male bodies derive biologically from female ones, it stands to follow in the religious sphere that male Buddhas would have a female source.
 Thus, the femaleness of Prajnaparamita carries the force of logic and observation.